Thomas Sanders (born April 24, 1989) is a social media personality and theater actor from Gainesville, Florida.

 - The Baby Trap: In one of his Siri parodies, she pulls this on Thomas.

-- Beleaguered Assistant / Mean Boss: Thomas and, sometimes, Joan and Talyn take the role of mean bosses with Camden, who in turn fulfills the role of beleaguered assistant.
+- Beleaguered Assistant: Camden often falls into this role in videos, with Thomas and, sometimes, Joan and Talyn taking the role of Mean Boss to him.
 This happens sometimes jokingly, sometimes inside of a given plot, never of course seriously, both in the vlogs and, lately, the shorts.
 Thomas, Joan and Talyn frequently roast him or scold him, and usually give him loads of work to do as he sighs and sticks to do his job.
 When some kind of "competition" arises between boss(es) and employee during a task, expect Thomas and friends to fail several times and Camden coming to the rescue after being belittled by them earlier.

 - Played straight when, while playing The Evil Within 2, all the three of them were systematically killed once and again and again by the same monster, they wouldn't let Camden play (they wouldn't even let him appear in front of the camera earlier), and when they finally did, Camden saved the show and killed the monster on the first try.